The Trademarks Law Review: France

-- signs or denominations that, in common or professional language, are exclusively the necessary, generic or usual designation of the product or service;
+- signs or denominations that, in common or professional language, are exclusively the necessary, generic or usual designation of the product or service;26

-- signs constituted exclusively by the form imposed by the nature or the function of the product, or conferring on the latter its substantial value.
+- signs constituted exclusively by the form imposed by the nature or the function of the product, or conferring on the latter its substantial value.28

 Similar provisions are found in Article 7 of EU Regulation No. 2017/1001.

 However, a sign that would not be distinctive per se in respect of certain goods and services can become distinctive through use prior to the application.
 For instance, the trademark 'vente-privée.com', which can be translated as 'private-sales.com' or 'exclusive-outlet.com', recently acquired distinctiveness through the proof of intensive use.
 The French Supreme Court stated that a significant part of the general public could identify the products and services as the ones of vente-privée.com.29 It is also the case of the sign 'Crédit mutuel', meaning 'Credit Union', whose distinctiveness was just admitted by the same court.30

-Also, the sign cannot be deceptive.
+In addition, the sign cannot be deceptive.
 Thus, a sign cannot be adopted as a trademark if 'it is of such a nature as to deceive the public, especially regarding the nature, the quality or the origin of the good or the service', and if it is contrary to public policy and public morality.
-For instance, the Court of Appeal of Paris confirmed INPI's rejection of the trademark application for Label Vert, since it refers to an environmental certification, which would therefore be misleading.
+For instance, the Court of Appeal of Paris confirmed INPI's rejection of the trademark application for Label Vert, as it refers to an environmental certification, which would therefore be misleading.31

 Moreover, under French law since the implementation of the Directive No. 2015/2436, the sign no longer needs to be susceptible to graphic representation as required by the previous Article L711-1 of the French IPC.

 Signs may have any appropriate technical representation.
-However, to be eligible for registration, signs have to be clear, precise, easily accessible, intelligible, durable and objective.
-This last condition prevents olfactory or gustatory trademarks being registered.
+However, to be eligible for registration, signs have to be clear, precise, easily accessible, intelligible, durable and objective.32 This last condition prevents olfactory or gustatory trademarks from being registered.

 Finally, the trademark cannot harm third-party rights, notably on their prior trademarks, name or geographical indications.
-As from the Directive No. 2015/2436, the trademark cannot harm prior famous trademarks in France or in the EU, domain registrations and name of public entity or name, image or renown of public establishments of intermunicipal cooperation (EPIC).
+As from the Directive No. 2015/2436, the trademark cannot harm prior famous trademarks in France or in the European Union, domain registrations and name of public entity or name, image, or renown of public establishments of inter-municipal cooperation (EPIC).33

-The validity of the simple French collective trademark is subject to the filing, by the members of an association which is the proprietor of the mark, of rules for the collective trademark's use, at the same time as the filing of the trademark application.
-For instance, in a case in which the Ritz Hotel opposed a collective trademark owner, the Court of Appeal of Paris held the collective trademark 'Palace' to be valid for tourist services other than hotel services, taking into account that regulations for its use had been filed.
-Individuals may no longer register collective marks.
-To the contrary, associations of manufacturers, producers, suppliers of services or traders as well as legal persons governed by public law have the capacity for the registration of collective marks.
+The validity of the simple French collective trademark is subject to the filing, by the members of an association that is the proprietor of the mark, of rules for the collective trademark's use, at the same time as the filing of the trademark application.34 For instance, in a case in which the Ritz Hotel opposed a collective trademark owner, the Court of Appeal of Paris held the collective trademark 'Palace' to be valid for tourist services other than hotel services, taking into account that regulations for its use had been filed.35 Individuals may no longer register collective marks.
+On the contrary, associations of manufacturers, producers, suppliers of services or traders, as well as legal persons governed by public law, have the capacity for the registration of collective marks.36

 EU collective trademarks (which indicate that the goods or services protected by that mark originate from members of an association, and may only be used by them) are also subject to a requirement for rules of use to be filed as an integral part of the collective trademark.
 However, as an exception, EU collective trademarks may be valid even if the sign can be used to designate the geographical origin of goods or services.